Skyfillers/sf_simple_faq/Documentation/Main/Configuration/Reference/Index.rst

    Description
          Defines the signs which are used after text trim.
 Like ... or [...].
 Leave empty for no signs.

+.. container:: table-row

+   Property
+         cropChars

+   Data type
+         int

+   Description
+         Amount of chars after the text will be cropped.
+By default (not setting the attribute or set to 0) the text will not cropped.

 .. ###### END~OF~TABLE ######